Your agents don't follow process.

-Define how every task moves from first commit to production — branching logic, decision nodes, quality gates, and execution steps — on a visual canvas.
-Version-controlled, organization-wide, and enforced by the system.
+Lay out how work moves from triage to production — branching logic, decision nodes, quality gates, and execution steps — on a visual canvas.
+Every task runs the same route, every gate is enforced by the system, and the whole thing is version-controlled across your org.

-Branching logic, quality gates, and revision loops — all on a visual canvas.
+Branching logic, quality gates, and revision loops — all on one visual canvas.

 Drag steps onto a canvas.
-Connect them with named transitions.
-Each transition carries guidance text — conditions that tell agents exactly when to approve, reject, or escalate.
-Auto-layout keeps it clean.
-Save as a new version when you're done.
+Connect them with named transitions, each carrying guidance text that tells agents exactly when to approve, reject, or escalate.
+Auto-layout keeps it legible.
+Save it, and you've cut a new immutable version.

 Four step types.
 Any process.

 Branch on a condition.
 Gate on an approval.
-Fan out into parallel tracks.
-Converge when everything lands.
+Fan out into parallel tracks, then converge when everything lands.
 Four composable primitives that turn a checklist into a system.

 Action